griffinwoj/Readme-Gen/README.md

 Installation

 ## Usage
-To use this application, you will need to have Node.js installed on your computer.
-Clone the repository to your local machine and run the following command in the terminal to install the required dependencies:
+You need to have Node.js installed on your computer in order to use this program.
+Run the following statement in the terminal to install the necessary dependencies after you have cloned the repository to your local machine:

 Copy code
 npm install